About the Program

 We use explicit teacher modelling, careful scaffolding, support and feedback at the point of need to develop confident and independent learners

-Fortnightly excursions linked to Victorian Curriculum take our students beyond the core academic curriculum, encouraging students to build deeper links with their learning.
+Fortnightly excursions linked to the Australian Curriculum take our students beyond the core academic curriculum, encouraging students to build deeper links with their learning.

 A range of additional activities that help students to self-regulate, such as mediation, warrior fitness and yoga.